djdhyun/cloudformula/README.md

 * Determine `Owner` and `Repository name`.
 * Don't forget to make it private if you want to keep your aws resources secure.

-### 2. Prepare a cloudformation directory for github bot.
+### 2. Prepare a cloudformation stack directory for github bot.

 * This repo provides a sample stack directory ([github directory](github)) for this.
 Please refer to [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials#usage) for the background knowledge.
 * Replace the parameters of [github/prod.properties](github/prod.properties) with your repository name and owner.